Do you need to change your attitude about writing?

 If writing always feels like the LAST thing you want to do, it may be time to change your attitude about writing.
 Here’s how to do that….

-I used a writing trick to help me with the laundry last week.
+I used a writing trick to help me with the laundry recently.

-I go to my Pilates class first thing every Saturday, then when I return home, I start thinking about putting on my laundry.
+Every Saturday morning, I think about putting on my laundry.
 But do I do that?
 Almost never.

 Instead, I eat a leisurely breakfast.
 I read the newspaper and enjoy a cup of tea or coffee and continue reading my current book.
 I lie on the couch reading and thinking — at the back of my mind — “I really should get started on the laundry now.”
 But because I don’t feel like it, I usually don’t.